2014 Latakia offensive

 The 2014 Latakia offensive was a rebel offensive in the Latakia Governorate of Syria launched on 21 March 2014 by rebel Islamist groups including Al-Nusra Front, which called the offensive "Anfal", while a coalition of Supreme Military Council rebel groups called the offensive "The Martyrs Mothers".
 The objectives of the offensive have been stated to be the taking over of all strategic observatories, government villages and the Mediterranean coast.
 Observers have stated a strategic aim was to force the Syrian army to redeploy forces to Latakia, which would relieve pressure on other rebels elsewhere in Syria.
 They reportedly succeeded in this with government forces being sent from Idlib, Hama and Aleppo to bolster defenses.

 During the offensive the Syrian military was joined by Hezbollah, Iraqi Shi'ite militia and Iranian military advisers.
 After almost two months of fighting, the offensive stalled and eventually petered out, with rebels losing most of their early gains.
 However, the rebels' established strategic bridgehead consisting of the town of Kessab and nearby territory remained.
 By mid-June a new advance by government forces recaptured the last rebel gains of the campaign, including Kessab.

-The offensive has resulted in the displacement of the native ethnic Armenians of the town of Kessab, who make up 70% of its population.
+The offensive resulted in the displacement of the native ethnic Armenians of the town of Kessab, who make up 70% of its population.